Fastest-growing tech company in Northern Ireland appoints two new managing directors to lead next phase of growth and restructure

-Northern Ireland internet service provider strengthens leadership team with new managing directors following strategic decision to restructure
+'Excited about the future': Belfast woman one of two new managing directors as Northern Ireland internet service provider strengthens leadership team

 and on Freeview 262 or Freely 565